diffix/reference/docs/led-issues.md

 ## Noise layer notation

-Throughout this doc there are examples of the noise layers associated with conditions.
+Throughout this doc there are examples of the noise layers associated with conditions (including implicit conditions defined by `SELECT ...
+GROUP BY`.
 These noise layers have a certain compact notation, described here.

 The first letter of a noise layer is S, D, or L (for Static, Dynamic, and LE noise).
 Static and dynamic noise is what we have used in the past.
 LE noise is something new.

 When followed by another letter or letters, that letter or letters denotes the condition that the noise layer is associated with.
 Our shorthand for conditions is one upper-case letter, optionally followed by a number or a lower-case letter:

-* A: The condition 'A' (where the condition is something like `column = value`).
+* A: The condition 'A' (where the condition is something like `column = value`, or `SELECT column ...
+GROUP BY`).
 * X1: The condition X1 (normally the first of a sequence of conditions of a certain type, like a chaff condition).
 * Xn: The condition Xn (normally the last of a sequence of n conditions of a certain type).